TimSchopf/KeyphraseVectorizers/README.md

 subsequently ranked by KeyBERT based on their document similarity.
 The top-n most similar keyphrases can then be considered as document keywords.

-The advantage of using Keyphrase_Vectorizers in addition to KeyBERT is that it allows users to get grammatically correct keyphrases instead of simple n-grams of pre-defined lengths.
+The advantage of using KeyphraseVectorizers in addition to KeyBERT is that it allows users to get grammatically correct keyphrases instead of simple n-grams of pre-defined lengths.
 In KeyBERT, users can specify the `keyphrase_ngram_range` to define the length of the retrieved keyphrases.
 However, this raises two issues.
 First, users usually do not know the optimal n-gram range and therefore have to spend some time experimenting until they find a suitable n-gram range.